-Facebook Inc. (FB) executives Katie Mitic and Ethan Beard are leaving to pursue new opportunities, bringing to three the number of high-profile management departures since the social-networking website’s May initial public offering.
+Facebook Inc. (FB:US) executives Katie Mitic and Ethan Beard are leaving to pursue new opportunities, bringing to three the number of high-profile management departures since the social-networking website’s May initial public offering.

 Mitic, former director of platform marketing, will be working at a mobile startup, she said today on her Facebook profile page.
 Beard, who was director of platform partnerships, posted on his profile that he’s starting his own venture.